mialcorf12/UDC-4216-SF-Account-Assignment-Rules/jira/userStory.md

 And evaluation stops
 ```

-### Scenario 3: Rule matches on State OR Postal Code prefix
+### Scenario 3: Rule matches on Country AND State AND Postal Code prefix
 ```
-Given a rule exists with BillingState__c and BillingPostalCode__c both set When Account.BillingState matches any value in BillingState__c (case-insensitive) OR Account.BillingPostalCode starts with any prefix listed in BillingPostalCode__c Then the rule applies (OR logic — one match is sufficient) And fields are updated as per the matched rule
+Given a rule exists with BillingCountry__c, BillingState__c, and BillingPostalCode__c all set When Account.BillingCountry matches any value in BillingCountry__c (case-insensitive) AND Account.BillingState matches any value in BillingState__c (case-insensitive) AND Account.BillingPostalCode starts with any prefix listed in BillingPostalCode__c Then the rule applies (ALL non-blank criteria must pass — AND logic) And fields are updated as per the matched rule
 And evaluation stops
 ```